Siftah/get_iplayer/get_iplayer.md

 get_iplayer runs on Linux/Unix (numerous flavours), OS X (10.5+) and Windows (XP/Vista/7/8).

-We have created a Windows installer for get_iplayer which will download and install the necessary dependencies.
-The installer can be obtained from:
+There is a Windows installer for get_iplayer which will download and install necessary dependencies.
+The installer can be found at:

 <http://www.infradead.org/get_iplayer_win/get_iplayer_setup_latest.exe>

-Linux/Unix/OSX users can find more installation information **[[here|installation]]**.
+Linux/Unix/OS X users can find more installation information **[[here|installation]]**.

 ## Help